Malekitsu/Maw-Mod-MMMerge/README.md

   - There is no monster bolster
   - Monsters will scale naturally up to level 250+
   - You will need to change continent often to be able to progress
-  - Only loot will be "bolstered"
+  - Level requirement on item will prevent abusing late game loot too early on, but shouldn't never be an issue in a normal playthrough
   - Most skills skills masteries will require 6-12-20 to learn E-M-GM
   - There are teleporters conveniently placed in starting cities (New Sorpigal, Harmondale, Ravenshore)

 - Difficulty:
-  - You can choose between Easy-MAW-Hard-Hell-Nightmare
+  - You can choose between Easy-Normal-MAW-Hard-Hell-Nightmare
-    - Damage and monster HP will be multiplied corrispondently by 0.7 - 1 - 1.5 - 2 - 3
+    - Damage and monster HP will be multiplied corrispondently by 0.6-0.8 - 1 - 1.5 - 2 - 3
-    - Loot power will be increased by 0% - 0% - 10% - 20% - 40%
+    - Loot power will be increased by 0% - 0% - 2.5% - 5% - 10%
+    - Chance to get enchants, Ancients and Primordials increases aswell from Hard on
     - Monster density will increase aswell
     - Once in Nightmare you can't change difficulty
       - You can't save nor teleport with monsters in the nearbies